 The HIPAA Security Rule

 This rule (again, a set of regulations) specifically states what must be done administratively and what HIPAA physical safeguards must be implemented by firms in order to maintain compliance.
 The objective of both the administrative and physical safeguards was to make certain that all PHI was of high integrity (ie, not lost or manipulated) and was kept away from any unauthorized parties.
 April 2005 was the date by which companies had to achieve compliance with this rule.

 What About HITECH Compliance?

 Similar federal legislation that’s of importance to healthcare organizations is the Health Information Technology for Clinical and Economic Health Act of 2009 (HITECH).
 “It was passed as a monetary incentive plan for hospitals to begin converting to electronic health records,” explained the American Bar Association.
 Although “the idea was for any hospital to be able to access all of your medical records” – with the basic goal of interoperability – privacy and security concerns have limited that fundamental objective.

 HIPAA, HITECH, and Business Associates

 One section of HITECH that was particularly important created the HIPAA Omnibus Rule, which became effective in September 2013.
 That rule made business associates directly responsible for maintaining HIPAA compliance.

 You will notice on our site that HIPAA compliant solutions are a primary point of focus for Atlantic.Net.
 We have extensive experience related to healthcare IT systems.
-Also, note that we’re an American company, based in Orlando, Florida offering HIPAA Hosting Services on blazing fast Cloud Servers.
+Also, note that we’re an American company, based in Orlando, Florida offering HIPAA Hosting Services on blazing fast Virtual Private Servers.

 By Moazzam Adnan